Nurudeen38/medley-test/README.md

 - Client-side pagination for search
 - Custom hooks for fetch and search data
 - Use of useEffect, useCallback, and useDebounce hooks

-### Getting Started
-1. Clone the repository
-2. Install dependencies using `npm install`
-3. Run the application using `npm start`

-### Additional Notes
-Make sure to handle continuous events such as over-click on pagination and user input on search fields using useDebounce to prevent unnecessary actions.